Lucy-Nya/bastet/README.md

 # Bastet
 ### What it Bastet?
-Bastet is a very simple and basic shell script to control emerge.
+Bastet is a very simple and basic shell script to control portage.

 # Why?
 Why not?
 But for real: Because `bastet install larry` makes more sense than `emerge -av larry`.
 It's really just because i got bored and wanted a more straightforward way of using emerge so that i simply can do `install`, `uninstall`, `search` etc. instead of doing it with `-` and `--` arguments.